Shaan (1980 film): Plot

-As a result, a frustrated Shakaal swears death on the trio, and now has Sheetal kidnapped and imprisoned by his henchmen at his island.
-Meanwhile, the trio is approached by one of Shakaal's henchmen, Jagmohan (Mac Mohan), who offers them his help to gain entry at Shakaal's island, as he was mercilessly thrashed nearly to death by Shakaal for his previous failure.
-Posing as a dance troupe, the trio, along with Sunita, Renu and Chacha, manages to enter the island and performs for Shakaal, who later shockingly captures them all and reveals that he had only sent Jagmohan (who was faking his injuries) to trap them in reality.
-However, Chacha creates a commotion that allows the trio to be freed and thrash Jagmohan and the rest of Shakaal's henchmen to death.
-In the process, Vijay also kills the crocodile in the pond, while Ravi and Rakesh kill Shakaal's remaining two henchmen wearing gas masks in a poisonous gas-filled chamber.
-Just as the trio finally succeeds in capturing Shakaal after avoiding all the booby traps and is about to kill him, Sheetal intervenes and refuses to let them do so, pointing out that their action can be disrespectful to the law that Shiv upholds.
-The arguing commotion allows Shakaal to free himself and attempt to attack everyone with a gun, forcing the trio to fatally shoot him down in self-defense, and finally end the ignominious existence of Shakaal.
-However, Shakaal sets the island to self-destruct with his dying breath, stating that if he himself is unable to win, he would not let others achieve victory either.
-Despite this, the trio, their respective girlfriends and Chacha are all able to escape the exploding island on a helicopter to safety, satisfied that they have defeated Shakaal in his tracks for good.
+Eventually, a frustrated Shakaal swears death on the trio.
+Moreover, he plays his next move of having his henchmen kidnap Sheetal and imprison her at his island.
+Meanwhile, it would have appeared that the trio is about concede defeat over Sheetal's imminent.
+However, in a surprising turn of events, one of Shakaal's henchmen, Jagmohan (Mac Mohan), approaches the Kumar household himself in a gravely injured condition.
+A disgruntled Jagmohan ostensibly offers to help the trio to enter Shakaal's island, citing that the merciless Shakaal had thrashed him nearly to death for a trivial failure.
+Thus, the trio, Sunita, Renu, and Chacha, posing as a dance troupe, manages to infiltrate Shakaal's island and performs for his gang together.
+Nevertheless, Shakaal later has his henchmen capture the complete group, revealing, in a twisted climax, that he had actually sent Jagmohan himself to trap them and that Jagmohan had been faking his injuries.
+However, Chacha creates a commotion which allows the trio to be freed and successfully thrash Jagmohan and Shakaal's remaining henchmen to death.
+In an elaborate sequence of survival challenges which ensues, Shakaal drops Vijay into the pond of the crocodile, while in a chamber filled with poisonous gas, two of Shakaal's special henchmen, who are both wearing gas masks, get into a combat with Ravi and Rakesh, respectively.
+Nevertheless, the trio avoids all the booby traps as Vijay heroically kills the crocodile, while Ravi and Rakesh also fatally poison the two henchmen themselves with the gas.
+Finally, the trio succeeds in capturing Shakaal and is about to kill him using his own brutal methods, but Sheetal intervenes and refuses to let them do so, pointing out that their action can be disrespectful to the law the late Shiv upholds.
+The arguing commotion allows Shakaal to free himself and attempt a final betrayal, forcing the trio to shoot him fatally in self-defence.
+With his dying breath, Shakaal activates the self-destruct mechanism of the island, stating that if he could not win himself, he would not let others emerge victorious either.
+Despite this, the complete group is able to escape the exploding island narrowly in one of Shakaal's own helicopters, having defeated Shakaal in his tracks for good.
+The film ends with the trio, their respective girlfriends, and Chacha flying off together in the helicopter driven by Rakesh to safety and freedom, satisfied that they have all finally ended Shakaal's ignominious existence.